eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 The Managed Subscriber Service is an optional service that provides integration with Agemo.
 The Managed Subscriber Service has been included in the component diagram for completeness' sake.

 ![Component Diagram](diagrams/digital_twin_graph_component.svg)

+## <a name="identifiers">Identifiers</a>

+The Digital Twin Graph will use a variety of identifiers.
+We will discuss the purpose of each.

+The provider ID is the identifier for a Digital Twin Provider.

+The model ID is the identifier for a DTDL fragment.
+It is expressed as a [DTMI](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v3/DTDL.v3.md#digital-twin-model-identifier).

+The instance ID is the identifier for a digital twin entity.
+A digital twin may be decomposed into digital twin entities.
+Each digital twin entity is defined by a fragment of the digital twin's model (specified in DTDL).

 ## <a name="operations">Operations</a>